doctorfree/nvim-lazyman/README.md

 language servers, and tools.

 The installation of Homebrew, Neovim 0.9, language servers, and tools ensures a proper runtime environment.
-However it can be time consuming and may require significant disk space.
 To avoid the installation of Homebrew, Neovim, language servers, and tools, execute `lazyman -Z`:

 ```bash